airshipit/promenade/doc/source/getting-started.rst

 Note: This document is meant to give a general understanding of how Promenade could be exercised in a development environment or for general learning and understanding.
-For holistic UCP deployment procedures, refer to `Treasuremap <https://github.com/att-comdev/treasuremap>`_
+For holistic Airship deployment procedures, refer to `Treasuremap <https://github.com/openstack/airship-treasuremap>`_

 Basic Deployment
 ----------------